Skip to content

 Understanding Tax Brackets for Trusts

-In the following sections, we discuss the most common taxes that apply to a trust after the settlor dies, as well as list the most current trust tax rates and brackets.
+In the following sections, we discuss the most common taxes that apply to a trust after the settlor dies — as well as list the most current trust tax rates and brackets.

 Trust Income Tax Rates

-Given that many trusts earn income, taxes will need to be paid on that income, just as most individuals and businesses have to pay taxes on the income they earn.
-Below, we briefly discuss the tax rates generally applicable to ordinary income tax and capital gains tax.
-H5: Ordinary Income Tax Rates
+If a trust earns income (as most of them do), taxes will need to be paid on that income — just as individuals and businesses generally have to pay taxes on the income they earn.

-Federal trust income tax rates for 2024 are:
+Federal trust income tax rates for 2025 are:

 • For trust income between $0 to $3,100: 10% of income over $0

-• For trust income between $3,100 to $11,150: 24% of the amount over $3,100
+• For trust income between $3,100 to $11,150: 24% of income over $3,100

-• For trust income between $11,150 to $15,200: 35% of the income over $11,150
+• For trust income between $11,150 to $15,200: 35% of income over $11,150

-• For trust income above $15,200: 37% of the amount over $15,200
+• For trust income above $15,200: 37% of income over $15,200

 Trust Capital Gains Tax Rates

 Trust taxation of capital gains can be complex to navigate.
 Taxes are levied on trusts only when their investments, such as stocks and real estate, are sold for a higher value than their base price.
-If a trust holds an investment for longer than a year before selling, it will be subject to the lower capital gains tax on account of it being a long-term gain.
-If a trust holds an investment for less than a year, the trust would pay short-term capital gains taxes at a higher rate.

-The federal capital gains trust tax rates on long-term gains for 2024 are:
+The federal capital gains trust tax rates on long-term gains for 2025 are:

 • Up to $3,150: 0%

-• Between $3,150 – $15,450: 15%
+• Between $3,150 to $15,450: 15%

 • Over $15,450: 20%

 Capital gains taxes often can be offset by capital losses.
-For example, if a trust sells one real property for a substantial profit but sells another real property for below fair market value, the capital loss the trust suffered may nullify a portion of or all of its capital gain, placing the trust in a lower capital gains trust tax bracket, or none at all.
+For example, if a trust sells one real property for a substantial profit but sells another real property for below fair market value, the capital loss the trust suffered may nullify a portion of or all of its capital gains, placing the trust in a lower capital gains trust tax bracket, or none at all.

 If you are a trustee, it’s important to have a general understanding of the difference between unrealized gains and realized gains.
 An unrealized gain exists in theory.
 For instance, a trust may own stocks that have increased significantly in value since the time of their purchase, but until those stocks are sold, they are considered unrealized gains and therefore are not subject to capital gains tax.
-On the other hand, if a trust owns real property that it sells for a profit, it is considered a realized gain and is subject to capital gains tax
+On the other hand, if a trust owns real property that it sells for a profit, it is considered a realized gain and therefore is subject to capital gains tax.

 Trust Gift Tax Rates